btanz/productlisting/README.md

 # Auction-based product listings (prototype)
 The purpose of this app-prototype is to illustrate equilibrium-bidding for slots and positions on a product plattform given valuations for these slots and positions.
-The app is written in Python using Django and hosted at http://35.158.244.81/.
+The app is written in Python using Django.
 More details below.

 ### Setup
 * There are 15 products from 3 brands/labels